 It should take about a year to reintroduce the soil this way, but if there is to be any watering, let it come from a natural source like rain.

-Now that the soil improvement is complete and the palnts are all bedded in and growing nicely, you can start to think about enjoying all of your hard work.
-Add a patio or deck on a dead space near the house and introduce a table and chairs so that you can sit and enjoy nature.
+Now that the soil improvement is complete and the plants are all bedded in and growing nicely, you can start to think about enjoying all of your hard work.
+Visit the Hardware Store to check out a few seating or decorative additions to your garden area, Add a patio or deck to a dead space near the house and introduce a table and chairs so that you can sit and enjoy nature.
 You could even add benches, ottomans, cushions and throws, but remember to store it all away safely for the winter to prevent damage.
 Some of the largest deck boxes available can hold all of your garden furniture, so you don’t have to worry about finding space to store outdoor tables and chairs in the house or shed.

 And voila!
 You now have a garden you can be proud of, and maybe even entertain family and friends in!
 As the years go by, your garden will evolve and plants will grow and die, so it’s an ongoing project that you may never finish completely, but at least you’ve got some amazing soil now!